 Assistant professor with research interest in articulation of prosodic units in human speech.
-Her research includes the use the 3-D ElectroMagnetoArticulograph system that records fine kinematic data of speech articulators including structures within the oral cavity like the tongue and lower jaw.
-Dr. Menezes’ research also looks at the phonetic correlates of emotion in speech including laughter, suspicion, sad, happy and love.
+Her research includes the use of the 3-D ElectroMagnetoArticulograph system that records fine kinematic data of speech articulators including structures within the oral cavity like the tongue and lower jaw.
+Dr. Menezes’ research also looks at the phonetic correlates of emotion in speech including laughter, suspicion, sadness, happiness, and love.

 Dr. Lori Pakulski, Ph.D., CCC-A

 Amy L. Remer, M.A., CCC-SLP is a lecturer in the Speech-Language Pathology Program in the Department of Rehabilitation Sciences.
 She is currently serving as the Coordinator of the Speech-Language Hearing Clinic.
 Mrs. Remer is also a Clinical Supervisor for the Graduate Studies Consortium for Listening and Spoken Language.
 Mrs. Remer attended the University of Toledo, earning her Bachelors and Masters of Arts in Speech-Language Pathology.